mzazon/awesome-cloud-projects/aws/iot-security-monitoring/iot-security-monitoring.md

 1. **Create IAM Role for Device Defender**:

-   Device Defender requires an IAM role with specific permissions to access IoT resources and send notifications.
-This role enables the service to perform audits and detect anomalies on your behalf.
+   AWS IoT Device Defender requires an IAM role with specific permissions to access IoT resources and send notifications.
+This role enables the service to perform security audits and behavioral analysis on your behalf, following the principle of least privilege to ensure secure operations.

    ```bash
    # Create trust policy for Device Defender